-As if there wasn’t enough to consider when planning my trip to Greece.
-First there was BREXIT and the fall in the value of the Pound, then there were work commitments and I was under no illusion that there were still thousands of refugees in various parts of the country.
-But not only did I have these things to consider, I also had to think about my possible unborn child.
+As if there wasn’t enough to consider when planning my trip to Greece, honestly!
+First there was BREXIT and the fall in the value of the pound, then there were work commitments and I was under no illusion that there were still thousands of refugees in various parts of the country.
+But not only did I have these things to consider, I also had to think about my potential unborn child.
 To begin, I had to choose a destination without the Zika virus, and believe me this reduced my travel options SIGNIFICANTLY.
-This is why I decided to stick to Europe this year and this is why I left it so late to book my holiday-because earlier on in the year I had read that there was a risk of the virus spreading to Europe when the weather became warmer, thankfully this hasn’t happened.
-I also had to think about my itinerary- if I’m not pregnant I don’t want to be bored, but if I am pregnant I don’t want to be exhausted!
+This is why I decided to stick to Europe this year and this is why I left it so late to book my holiday – because earlier on in the year I had read that there was a risk of the virus spreading to Europe when the weather became warmer.
+Thankfully this hasn’t happened.
+I also had to think about my itinerary – if I’m not pregnant I don’t want to be bored, but if I am pregnant I don’t want to be exhausted!

 All this hypothetical thinking was hard work.